VeeTee’s Rice Map

 Long Grain rice is a versatile rice grain which remains light and fluffy once it’s been cooked.
 The grains are long and slender, as the name suggests, and its subtle flavour makes it the perfect complement to a wide variety of cuisines and dishes, from hearty casseroles, bakes and risottos to Chinese stir-fries, soups or as a side to your favourite curry or chilli con carne.

 Long Grain rice needs rich nutrient soil together with a warm climate to grow well.
 Although grown all over the world, the key growth countries include China, USA, Thailand and South America, where the climate is perfect for cultivating the long grain rice crop.
-Try our long grain microwaveable rice for yourself.
+Discover VeeTee’s Long Grain Rice products here.

 Brown Long Grain Rice